-4) The director of public safety, coordinating with the dean of student affairs, the Office of the Provost and Office of Human Resources, begins the process of notifying all students, faculty, and staff members—the campus community at large—and may issue an initial RAVE alert or campus-wide email message at this time.
+4) The director of public safety, coordinating with the vice president of student affairs, the Office of the Provost and Office of Human Resources, begins the process of notifying all students, faculty, and staff members—the campus community at large—and may issue an initial RAVE alert or campus-wide email message at this time.
 Additional messages will be distributed at appropriate intervals during and through the end of the crisis situation.

 a) These messages from Public Safety will contain information on specific steps to follow during an emergency.
 Any questions about procedures from campus constituencies should be directed to the Office of Public Safety, at 617-989-4400 (Non-emergencies) or 617-989-4444 (Emergency Line).

 5) The director of public safety, assessing the severity of the threat with the appropriate law enforcement and designated campus authorities, determines what steps beyond information updates must be taken to protect members of the campus community (such as evacuation, shelter in place, etc.).

 6) The Institute adopts a one-source-only protocol for issuing public information and incident updates.
 ALL information on the incident will be issued by one spokesperson (generally the director of media and public relations, who serves as the Institute’s public information officer).

 a) The Office of Public Safety (or a designated member of PAC and/or CIRT) will regularly provide the spokesperson with the facts of the emergency and will update the spokesperson at appropriate intervals as more information becomes available.